Sadraque/serial-port-connection-tester/README.md

   You can copy this files on the example directory bellow:
   <br>
-  C:\Program Files\processing-3.5.4\core\library
+  C:\Program Files\processing-3.5.4\core\library<br>
   C:\Program Files\processing-3.5.4\modes\java\libraries\serial\library
   <br>
   </p>
 <p>-> The jSSC-2.8.dll is needed for the serial library work.
-You should copy this dll on your System32 directory on windows.
-The dll is located for example on: C:\Program Files\processing-3.5.4\modes\java\libraries\serial\library, inside the windows32 and windows64 folder.
-If your operating system is 32 bits copy the dll of the windows32 folder, but If your operating system is 64 bits copy the dll of the windows64 folder</p>
+You should copy this dll on your System32 directory on windows. </p><p>The dll is located for example on: C:\Program Files\processing-3.5.4\modes\java\libraries\serial\library, inside the windows32 and windows64 folder.</p><p> If your operating system is 32 bits copy the dll of the windows32 folder, but If your operating system is 64 bits copy the dll of the windows64 folder</p>